Explore core options to fine-tune the performance and behavior of Kafkorama Gateway.

 Required parameter | Required if the parameter KeyStore is configured |

-Configure this parameter with the password defined when you created the keystore file.
-The keystore file is created when adding the first certificate entry to it as explained in the description of the KeyStore parameter.
+Set this parameter to the password that was defined when the keystore file was created (see KeyStore).
+The password is set during the creation of the keystore, typically when adding the first certificate entry, as explained in the KeyStore parameter description.

 Description | A list of monitoring options |